 What are muscle relaxing injections?

-Doctors have been using Botulinum toxin injections in medical practice for over 15 years to treat muscle spasticity and facial spasms in adults and children.
-They are also successfully used by aesthetic doctor to treat facial lines and wrinkles.
+Doctors have been using botulinum toxin injections in medical practice for decades to treat muscle spasticity and facial spasms in adults and children.
+They are also successfully used by medical aesthetic doctors to treat facial lines and wrinkles.

 What are the treatments available?

 In the UK, there are three main types of botulinum toxin available to use, which are Botox®, Azzalure® and Bocouture®.
 The three main areas of the face that are treated include the frown lines (glabella complex of muscles), forehead wrinkles (frontalis muscles) and the crows feet (orbicularis oculi muscles) wrinkles around the corners of the eyes.

 Muscle relaxing injections can also be used to treat jaw clenching and teeth grinding, excessive sweating, hyperactive muscles in the lower face and to smooth the neck (platysma muscle).